nabto/edge-ios-rtsp/README.md

 1. Install dependencies: `$ pod install` (see https://www.cocoapods.org for info on installation of the pod tool).

-2. Open the generated workspace in XCode and work from there: `open NabtoEdgeThermostat.xcworkspace`
+2. Open the generated workspace in XCode and work from there: `open NabtoEdgeVideo.xcworkspace`

 ## Questions?